jina-ai/jina-hub/trainers/LightGBMRankerTrainer/README.md

 # LightGBMRankerTrainer

-This ranker trainer allows the offline training of any learning-to-rank model trained using [LightGBM](https://lightgbm.readthedocs.io/en/latest/index.html) to rank a list of search results.
+This ranker trainer allows the incremental learning of any learning-to-rank model trained using [LightGBM](https://lightgbm.readthedocs.io/en/latest/index.html) to rank a list of search results.
-The RankerTrainer is coreresponded to the [LightGBMRanker](https://github.com/jina-ai/jina-hub/tree/master/rankers/LightGBMRanker) in Jina Hub.
+The RankerTrainer is corresponded to the [LightGBMRanker](https://github.com/jina-ai/jina-hub/tree/master/rankers/LightGBMRanker) in Jina Hub.

 ### Usage example.